textpattern/textpattern.github.io/administration/images-panel.md

 Beneath the upload and search area there is the table, or list, of existing images.
 Each row is one image.

-To explain the *columns* going across the top: If you click the header of a column (except 'Tags'), it will sort the list of articles according to that column.
-Click again to reverse sort direction.

 ### Columns

 The default view shows these columns: